spencer-shadley/completed-class/14-full-stack/2-thursday-crud-sequelize/activities/07-ORM-To-Sequelize/README.md

 9. Sync the models by running db.sequelize.sync() before we start the express server.

 10. In your terminal, run "node server".
 Check MYSQL Workbench to see if a Todos table was created.
 If so, you were successful.
 If not, check your terminal for any errors.

+# Hint

+- Refer to the Sequelize Quick Start Guide in the Supplemental directory if you experience any issues